pingcap/docs-cn/dynamic-config.md

 If a configuration item is successfully modified, the result is persisted in etcd instead of in the configuration file; the configuration in etcd will prevail in the subsequent operations.
 The names of some configuration items might conflict with TiDB reserved words.
 For these configuration items, use backtick `` ` `` to enclose them.
 For example, `` `schedule.leader-schedule-limit` ``.

-The following PD configuration items can be modified online:
+The following PD configuration items can be modified dynamically:

 | Configuration item | Description |
 | :--- | :--- |